ianmarshall007/ianmarshall007.github.io/_posts/2018-11-05-male-to-female-sensual-massage.markdown

 - Sensual Massage
 - Sexual Fantasy
 - Sexual Massage
+description: Experience Male to Female Sensual Massage in Cape Town at its best.
+Done by a professional erotic masseur with years of work under the belt.
 ---

 The way how circulatory system in the body works is that there are two parts.
 The cardiovascular and lymphatic system.
 The two systems work side by side to remove toxic substances.
 Massage helps with the flow of blood and lymph vessels.
 The massage therapist strokes upward toward the lymph nodes located in the region.
 Using a male to female sensual massage has some tremendous benefits, I won't highlight it in this post but you can read more about it over here, [Why Male Massage Therapists provide a different Experience to massage?](/why-male-massage-therapists-provide-a-different-experience-to-massage/)